SurendraR/dotnettemplate/README.md

 Create a custom template for your organisation standards to ease the project setup by providing the boiler plate code.

-1. To create package, folder '.template.config' to be created under the project.
+1. To create package or template, first step is to create folder '.template.config' under the project.
 2. template.json should be added under it.

 ```JSON